 One of the first things I did when I moved west in ’72 was to visit the planetarium at a local community college.
 “Thus Spoke Zarathustra” played as the apparatus rose from the floor and the room darkened.
 It thrilled me.
 I was also watching a lot of Star Trek reruns at that time, something that served me well when I was published years later in Star Trek short story anthologies.
 I was a Girl Geek long before it was considered remotely cool.

 But I was a good worker as well.
 At first, I resisted the idea of working for a living, of trudging to a job the way that my dad did.
 I’d just graduated from college and was way too smart for my own good.
 The conversations in a liberal arts college during liberal times included derisive comments about “working for the man” or getting caught up in the rat race.
 Unfortunately, during those conversations no one suggested a better way for me to feed and clothe myself and pay college loans and bills, so off to work I went.
 I found out I was good at it.
 I could cut through crap and not over-fuss and get a lot of work done in a relatively short amount of time.
 I was rewarded and promoted and forgot about my love of stars and space.
-I was on an earthbound orbit, one that I once believed I would shun.
+I was in an earthbound orbit, one that I had once believed that I would shun.

 In February, 1979 there was a total eclipse that rolled across the bottom of the state and headed North/Northeast, and I was reminded of my love of astronomy.
 It was a three and a half hour drive over two snowy mountain passes to get to Goldendale, Washington, which had a planetarium and unobstructed views and considered itself Eclipse Central.
 Seattle would not see the total eclipse.
 By percentage, it was 99+% totality, and given it was February, a 99+% probability of rain and overcast skies.
 Goldendale was east of the mountains, where the totality percentage rose and the rain percentage dropped.